 Although NFIRS contains hundreds of data elements, only a few are used in producing USFA's topical reports.
 Most of these elements are required to be completed for each fire incident type.
-For small, confined fires (i.e., Incident Types 113-118), outside rubbish fires with no value (Incident Types 150-155) and other unclassified fires, however, certain data elements are not required to be completed.
+For small, confined fires (i.e., Incident Types 113-118); outside rubbish fires with no value (i.e., Incident Types 150-155); and other unclassified fires, however, certain data elements are not required to be completed.

-A complete list of NFIRS data elements is documented in the "National Fire Incident Reporting System Complete Reference Guide."10 Table 9 identifies the NFIRS data elements that are used most often in fire data analyses in the topical reports produced by USFA.
+A complete list of NFIRS data elements is documented in the "NFIRS Complete Reference Guide."12 Table 9 identifies the NFIRS data elements that are used most often in fire data analyses in the topical reports produced by USFA.